-EVALUATION
+EVALUATION Ninety-three percent of ATE projects engaged an evaluator.

-Ninety-one percent of ATE projects engaged an evaluator.
+Two hundred and ninety ATE projects had evaluators in 2023.
+Of the 22 PIs who said they did not have evaluators, 8 reported that evaluators would start work in 2024 either by design or due to delays, 2 projects did not require an evaluator, 1 reported terminating their original evaluator, and 1 reported a lack of internal support for the project.
+The remaining 9 did not provide a rationale.

-Three-hundred thirty-two ATE projects had evaluators in 2021.
-Of the 32 PIs who said they did not have evaluators, 11 were either in their first year of funding or a no-cost extension; six experienced delays due to the COVID pandemic; and three noted they were not required to have an evaluator for their grant.
-Of the 332 projects with evaluators, 85% reported having an external evaluator, with 11% having both an internal and external evaluator and 5% having only an internal evaluator.
+Of the 290 projects with evaluators, 90% reported having an external evaluator only, with 7% having both an internal and external evaluator and 3% having only an internal evaluator.

-Forty percent of PIs reported that they interacted with their evaluators occasionally (more often than quarterly), while 21% interacted with their evaluators often (two or three times a month) and 21% interacted infrequently (once a quarter or less).
-Eight percent interacted continuously (at least once a week) with their evaluator, and 6% interacted with their evaluator rarely (annually or semiannually).
+Forty-four percent of PIs reported that they interacted with their evaluators occasionally (more often than quarterly), while 24% interacted with their evaluators often (two or three times a month) and 16% interacted infrequently (once a quarter or less).
+Eight percent interacted continuously (at least once a week) with their evaluator, and 7% interacted with their evaluator rarely (annually or semiannually).

-Almost half of ATE projects received both oral and written evaluation reports.
+More than half of ATE projects received both oral and written evaluation reports.